Sigmoid Gating is More Sample Efficient than Softmax Gating in Mixture of Experts: Convergence Rates for Expert Estimation

-The proof of Theorem~\ref{theorem:linear_experts} is in Appendix~\ref{appendix:linear_experts}.
+where $\bbE_{f_{G}}$ indicates the expectation taken w.r.t the product measure with $f^n_{G}$. \end{theorem} The proof of Theorem~\ref{theorem:linear_experts} is in Appendix~\ref{appendix:linear_experts}.
 To sum up, when either the experts are independent of the input or they take a polynomial form, their estimation rates could be as slow as $\mathcal{O}_P([\log(n)/n]^{\frac{1}{2}})$.